koding/koding/docs/docs/using-github-in-stacks/index.md

   github_adduser:
     user:
-      username      : ${var.userInput_github_username}  # Ask user to enter their github username organization  : my-company                        # Your organization username on github repos         : [bricks4]                         # Repositories that will be forked to the user teams         : [Devs]                            # Teams that the user will be added as a member title         : key used in koding-vms            # Title of the key that will be inserted into users github account SSHKey        : ${var.userInput_PublicKey}        # User's public key that will be inserted along with the title
+      username      : ${var.userInput_github_username}  # Ask user to enter their github username organization  : my-company                        # Your organization name on github repos         : [bricks4]                         # Repositories that will be forked to the user teams         : [Devs]                            # Teams that the user will be added as a member or admin title         : key used in koding-vms            # Title of the key that will be inserted into users github account SSHKey        : ${var.userInput_PublicKey}        # User's public key that will be inserted along with the title